 The BC Transplant Drug Strategy Advisory Committee, and PHSA leadership and Finance have approved the addition of filgrastim to the BC Transplant Drug Formulary.
-With the support of the various organ group specialists/clinicians, BC Transplant has established the proposed protocol as outlined in Appendix 1.
+With the support of the various organ group specialists/clinicians, BC Transplant has established the proposed protocol as outlined on page 3 (also on page 37 of current BC Transplant Clinical Guidelines for Transplant Medications).

-Clinicians are required to complete the data collection-prescription form (Appendix 2).
-The BC Transplant Pharmacy will dispense the filgrastim and fax the form to BC Transplant for data collation.
-An annual report will be presented to the Drug Strategy Advisory Committee summarizing the usage and clinical data.
-If a patient requires more than 2 courses in a 12 month period, please contact the pharmacist at BC Transplant.
+Updated Sept 2023: Clinicians are no longer required to complete the data collection-prescription form.
+Please fax a prescription (or use the revised form on page 4) to a BC Transplant Pharmacy Partner to dispense the filgrastim.
+Usage and cost data will be monitored monthly by BC Transplant.
+If a patient requires more than 2 courses in a 12 month period, please consult with Hematology and contact the pharmacist at BC Transplant.